picardatjp/minesweeper_sdl/racecar/README.md

-# sorting visualization in sdl
+# racecar game in sdl

+## todo

+- make it actually work